 - Store leftover salad in the refrigerator for up to 1 day.
 Store salad dressing separating for up to 1 weeks.

 - Serve salad with Thai Green or Red Curry or homemade spring rolls.

 Sound delicious?
 Let’s kick off this summer with a bang and whip up this ULTIMATE Thai Quinoa salad today!

 Servings: 4 servings

 Calories: 478 kcal

-- Bring quinoa and 1 cup water to a boil.
-Cover and reduce heat to a simmer for 20 minutes or until all the water has absorbed.
-Once ready, fluff cooked quinoa with a fork and set aside to cool.
+Bring quinoa and 1 cup water to a boil.
+Cover and reduce heat to a simmer for 15-20 minutes or until all the water has absorbed.
+Once ready, fluff cooked quinoa with a fork and set in the refrigerator to cool.

-- While the quinoa is cooking, prepare all the salad ingredients.
+While the quinoa is cooking, prepare all the salad ingredients.
 Massage the kale and slice all the vegetables.

-- In a blender combine the Sesame Peanut Sauce ingredients and process until smooth.
+In a small bowl combine the Thai Peanut Sauce ingredients and whisk together until smooth.

-- When quinoa is cooled, toss all salad ingredients together.
-Stir in Sesame Peanut Sauce.
+When quinoa is cooled, toss all salad ingredients together.
+Stir in Thai Peanut Sauce and serve.